Editorial & Image Contributors

 Concerned with the alarming rate of unsustainable development, Mallika founded the independent publication Gaia Discovery in March 2008 to promote sustainable living and travel.
 She is fascinated by birds and marine life, gets involved in coral reef restoration, and may be seen stalking a manta ray in the deep blue.

-Jeremy James Torr, managing editor of Gaia Discovery, is a lifelong cyclist, traveller, Royal Geographical Society Fellow, and keen greenie now residing in Tasmania.
+Jeremy James Torr, features editor of Gaia Discovery, is a lifelong cyclist, traveller, Royal Geographical Society Fellow, and keen greenie now residing in Tasmania.
 He has written for and edited international publications like PC Magazine, SilverKris and Discovery Channel Magazine.
 His first touch with the alternative energy world was at Pantperthog Machynlleth in Wales, UK, back in 1980.
 Bemused by the Centre for Alternative Technology's insulated houses, self-powering pumps and composting toilets he has been searching for terrestrial efficiency ever since.
 As well as writing about Gaia, and eating pure food.

 jeremy AT gaiadiscovery DOT com